KxSystems/docs/docs/ref/less-than.md

 ---
 title: Less Than, Up To
+description: Less Than and Up To are q operators that compare the values of their arguments.
+author: Stephen Taylor
 keywords: comparison, kdb+, less-than, less-than-or-equal, q, up to
 ---
 # `<` Less Than<br>`<=` Up To